kraesing/CANVAR/README.md

 conda create -n canvar python=3.9.12 m2-base=1.0.0
 ```

-- The m2-base package enables the use of UNIX commands.
+- The m2-base package enables the usage of UNIX commands.

 ### Activate the environment